jonkpirateboy/Pass-fur-alle/README.md

 In the script there are some constainst that you need to change, they are found under the comment `# Constants`

-### Start searching today, if you want to start some other day, just change this to a date with the format YYYY-MM-DD
+### Start searching today.

+If you want to start some other day, just change this to a date with the format YYYY-MM-DD

 `startBookingDate = datetime.today().strftime('%Y-%m-%d')`